klaxalk/light/README.md

 Usage
 -----

-Light has 5 different criteria on flags to use: operation modes, value mode, target, field and controller mode.
-Flags from these different modes can never be used in conjunction, i.e. you cannot get and set a value at the same time, that requires different invocations.
+### Commands

+* `-G`: Get (read) brightness/data from controllers/files
+* `-S VAL`: Set (write)brightness/data to controllers/files
+* `-A VAL`: Like `-S`, but adds the given value
+* `-U VAL`: Like `-S`, but subtracts the given value
+* `-O`: Save the current brightness for later use (usually used on shutdown)
+* `-I`: Restore the previously saved brightness (usually used on boot)
+* `-L`: List available controllers, see below `-k` option as well

+Without any options (below) the commands operate on the brightness of an automatically selected controller.
+Values are given in percent, unless the below `r` option is also given.

-**Note:** like most UNIX applications, light only print errors if you are using it incorrectly.
-If something goes wrong, and you can't figure out why, try setting the verbosity flag with -v:
+**Note:** like most UNIX applications, light only gives output on errors.
+If something goes wrong try the verbosity option `-v VAL`:

 * 0: No debug output
 * 1: Errors
 * 2: Errors, warnings
 * 3: Errors, warnings, notices

-### Operation modes

-The operation modes describe **what** you want to do.

-* -G: Which **reads/gets** brightness/data from controllers/files
-* -S: Which **writes/sets** brightness/data to controllers/files
-* -A: Which does like -S but instead **adds** the value
-* -U: Which does like -S but instead '**subtracts** the value
-* -O: Save the current brightness for later use (usually used on shutdown)
-* -I: Restore the previously saved brightness (usually used on boot)
-* -L: List the available controllers

-When used by themselves operate on the brightness of a controller that is selected automatically.
-S, A and U needs another argument -- except for the main 4 criteria -- which is the value to set/add/subtract.
-This can be specified either in percent or in raw values, but remember to specify the value mode (read below) if you want to write raw values.

-### Value modes
+### Options

-The value mode specify in what unit you want to read or write values in.
-The default one (if not specified) is in percent, the other one is raw mode and should always be used when you need very precise values (or only have a controller with a very small amount of brightness levels).

-* -p: Percent
+Values may be given, or presented, in percent or raw mode.
+Raw mode is the format specific to the controller.
+The default is in percent, but raw mode may be required for precise control, or when the steps are very few, e.g. for most keyboard backlight controllers.

+* `-p`: Percent, default
-* -r: Raw mode
+* `-r`: Raw mode

-Remember, this is the unit that will be used when you set, get, add or subtract brightness values.

-### Target

-You can choose which target to act on:
+By default the screen is the active target for all commands, use `-k` to select the keyboard instead.
+In either case you may need to select a different controller, see below.

-* -l: Act on screen backlight
+* `-l`: Act on screen backlight, default
-* -k: Act on keyboard backlight and LEDs
+* `-k`: Act on keyboard backlight and LEDs

-### Field

-As you can not only handle the **brightness** of controllers, you may also specify a field to read/write from/to:

-* -b: Current brightness of selected controller
-* -m: Maximum brightness of selected controller
-* -c: Minimum brightness (cap) of selected controller
+By default commands act on the brightness property, which is read+write.

-The minimum brightness is a feature implemented as some controllers make the screen go pitch black at 0%, if you have a controller like that, it is recommended to set this value (in percent or raw mode).
-These values are saved in raw mode though, so if you specify it in percent it might not be too accurate depending on your controller.
+The maximum brightness is a read-only property.
+The minimum brightness cap is a feature implemented to protect against setting brightness too low, since some controllers make the screen go pitch black at 0%.
+For controllers like that it is recommended to set this value.

-### Controller modes

-Finally, you can either use the built-in controller selection to get the controller with the maximum precision, or you can specify one manually with the -s flag.
-The -a flag will force automatic mode and is default.
-Use -L to get a list of controllers to use with the -s flag (to specify which controller to use).
+* `-b`: Current brightness of selected controller, default
+* `-m`: Max. brightness of selected controller
+* `-c`: Min. brightness (cap) of selected controller (recommend raw mode)

+Controller is automatically done to select the controller with maximum precision.
+It can however also be done manually and we recommend the `-L` and `-Lk` commands to list available controllers:

+* `-a`: Automatic controller selection
+* `-s ARG`: Manual controller selection

 **Note:** Without the `-s` flag on _every_ command light will default to automatic controller selection.